cindyc0106/tweeter-project/README.md

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
 2. Clone your repository onto your local device.
 3. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
+(Start the dev server with `npm start`)
 4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies

+- Body Parser
+- Chance
 - Express
-- Node 5.10.x or above
+- Md5

 ## Features